-In this proceeding, we use a larger dataset of H.E.S.S. observations, from 2004 until 2014, consisting of the H.E.S.S. phase I era where events are reconstructed from an array of four 12-m sized Cherenkov telescopes.
-We have more than twice the statistics of the discovery paper, in order to disentangle the morphology of MSH 15-52.
+We use a larger dataset of H.E.S.S. observations, from 2004 until 2014, consisting of the H.E.S.S. phase I era where events are reconstructed from an array of four 12-m sized Cherenkov telescopes.
+We have more than twice the statistics of the discovery paper, and we attempt to disentangle the morphology of MSH 15-52.
 Furthermore, we use X-ray Chandra observations so as to compare the VHE emission produced via Inverse Compton in γ -rays with the corresponding synchrotron emission of the PWN.
-We show that in order to model well the emission, one needs to modify the model using the X-ray template, linked to the assumptions one makes on the magnetic field.
+We show that in order to model the emission well, one needs to modify the model using the X-ray template, linked to the assumptions one makes on the magnetic field.
 Moreover we show that an additional geometrical component is required in order to describe the extended γ -ray emission beyond the outskirts of the X-ray PWN.
-Finally we hypothesize, given its shape, on the behaviour of the leptonic population within this object.
+Finally we make speculations regarding the behaviour, given its shape, of the leptonic population within this object.